matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 Each space is represented by its own room, known as a "space-room".
 The rooms within the space are determined by state events within the space-room.

-Spaces are referred to primarily by their alias, for example `#foo:matrix.org`.

 Space-rooms are distinguished from regular messaging rooms by the presence of a `type: m.space` property in the `m.room.create` event.
 This allows clients to offer slightly customised user experience depending on the purpose of the room.
 Currently, no server-side behaviour is expected to depend on this property.

+As with regular rooms, public spaces are expected to have an alias, for example `#foo:matrix.org`, which can be used to refer to the space.

 Space-rooms may have `m.room.name` and `m.room.topic` state events in the same way as a normal room.